-All ambulances shall have a minimum of one level of redundancy in each of the following: patient compartment lighting, communication system, and biomedical equipment power system.
+All ambulances shall have a contingency plan to provide power for critical functions such as: patient compartment lighting, communication system, and biomedical equipment power system.

 Documentation: Provide copies of all applicable vehicle specification requirements from federal/state/local authorities.
 Provide documentation of GVWR for all vehicles in operation.
 Provide evidence that all vehicles in operation do not exceed GVWR when fully loaded.
-Evidence of redundancy in the following systems will be demonstrated on site: patient compartment lighting, communication system, and biomedical power system.
+Provide evidence of a contingency plan to provide for critical functions.